Ofqual is killing off contemporary foreign language schooling

 Prof Rebecca Braun Professor of modern-day languages and creative futures, Lancaster University

-Billy Brick Languages center supervisor, Coventry University
+Billy Brick Languages Center supervisor, Coventry University

-Dr. Alice Brooke Associate professor in Spanish, University of Oxford
+Dr. Alice Brooke Associate Professor in Spanish, University of Oxford

 Dr. Abigail Brundin Chair of contemporary and medieval languages, University of Cambridge